learn-co-students/swift-multithreading-lab-dc-web-091619/README.md

 ### Finish `filterImage(with:)`

 Head back to your `ImageViewController` and the `filterImage(with:)` function.
-At its top, create a new instance of `OperationQueue` called `queue` and set its properties as follows:
+At the top of the function, create a new instance of `OperationQueue` called `queue` and set its properties as follows:

 * `name`: "Image Filtration Queue"
 * `qualityOfService`: .userInitiated